whazzmaster/fitgem/README.md

 # Fitgem [![Build Status](https://secure.travis-ci.org/whazzmaster/fitgem.png)](http://travis-ci.org/whazzmaster/fitgem)

-Provides access to [fitbit.com](http://www.fitbit.com) data through [their REST API](http://dev.fitbit.com).
+This gem provides access to [fitbit.com](http://www.fitbit.com) data through [their REST API](http://dev.fitbit.com).
 Fitgem can pull data with or without user authentication.
-Without user authentication, any data that the a fitbit.com user has denoted as 'public' can be gathered.
-If a user logs in via OAuth then all exposed data can be gathered.
+Without user authentication you can only gather data that a user has denoted as 'public'.
+If you log in via OAuth then all exposed data can be gathered for the logged-in account.

 The [Fitbit API](https://wiki.fitbit.com/display/API/Fitbit+API) is currently in BETA and is under development to extend its reach.
-As the API evolves and is enhanced it's a priority to mirror the functionality in the gem, and any **pull requests** are appreciated if you see gaps in API support.
+As the API evolves and is enhanced it's a priority to mirror the functionality in the gem, and **pull requests** are appreciated if you see gaps in API support.

-# Usage
+## Installation

 Install fitgem